dougeby/IntuneDocs/intune-classic/Troubleshoot/how-to-get-support-for-microsoft-intune.md

 	- **Service**: **Microsoft Intune**
 	- **Support plan**: **Technical support - included**  (For Intune technical issues, support is complimentary.)
 	>[!IMPORTANT]
-	>If you have a billing or subscription question you can open a case to get support through the [Office Admin Center](https://portal.office.com/Support/SupportEntry.aspx).
+	>Support for Intune, and for Intune when used with Configuration Manager, is free of charge.
+To review details of the Premier Support offering please see the [Description of Services](https://www.microsoft.com/en-us/microsoftservices/services-list.aspx) documentation, section 5.3.3 "Advisory Services".
+If you have a billing or subscription question, you can open a case to get support through the [Office Admin Center](https://portal.office.com/Support/SupportEntry.aspx).

 	Choose **Next** to continue.
 4. On the **Problem** blade, select **Severity**, **Problem type**, and **Category** to help us ensure your request is addressed by the right subject matter expert for your problem.
 This also lets us provide **Related help** that might solve your problem without filing a ticket.